 The easiest way to change your dog’s food is to do it gradually, which means mixing both the old food and new food until gradually they’re only eating the new food.

 A good guide to follow is 25% new food and 75% old food to begin with, before moving up to 40% and 60% a couple of days later.
-If the change goes unnoticed then increase the new food every few days, but for those who are a little more hesitant, you can take make the space between ratio changing longer.
+If the change goes unnoticed then increase the new food every few days, but for those who are a little more hesitant, you can make the space between changing the ratio longer.